subinkim00/subinkim00.github.io/content/_index.md

 <br>

 I am a first-year PhD student in Comparative Human Development at the University of Chicago.
 I work with [Dr. Marisa Casillas](https://humdev.uchicago.edu/directory/marisa-casillas) at the [Chatter Lab](https://chatterlab.uchicago.edu/).
-Here at the Chatter Lab, I’m involved in projects investigating the co-development of interactional and linguistic competence in children through experimental and observational methods.

 Previously, I worked with [Dr. Delphine Dahan](https://psychology.sas.upenn.edu/people/delphine-dahan) at the University of Pennsylvania to study how communicative goals drive the interpretation of utterances in everyday conversation.

-My primary research interest is in the <span style="color:#517e0d">development of socio-pragmatic reasoning</span> in the context of naturalistic language production and comprehension.
+My primary research interest is in the <span style="color:#517e0d">cross-cultural development of socio-pragmatic reasoning</span> in the context of naturalistic language production and comprehension.

 <br>